mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 The `dependentRules` property contains any dependent (a.k.a as nested) style rules that were specified in the `CombinedStyleset` object based on which the style rule object was created.

 The methods `setProp` and `setCustomProp` can be used to change values of style properties programmatically.
+The optional `schedulerType` parameter can be set to designate the scheduler type to be used for scheduling the actual writing of style property values to the DOM.
+If this parameter is left undefined, the current default scheduler type is used.

 #### DependentRules Type